 Digging in or Stepping out?
-Customer Acquisition vs Customer Retention10 May 2021
+Customer Acquisition vs Customer Retention5 Feb 2024

-In this blog post we’re going to look at strategies you can aim for when growing your company: customer acquisition or customer retention.
-Gaining new customers (aka stepping out), or doing continued business with existing clients (aka digging in).
+In this blog post, we’re going to look at strategies you can aim for when growing your company: customer acquisition or customer retention.
+Gaining new customers (aka stepping out) or doing continued business with existing clients…digging in.
 Of course, the two are not mutually exclusive.
-Newer businesses will need to focus on gaining customers, but all businesses should also ensure they keep their customers happy.
+Newer businesses focus on gaining customers, but all businesses should ensure they keep their customers happy.
 Having a CRM system at the heart of your business provides the tools to manage both of these goals.
-In this blog post we are going to dig a little deeper to present some of those features to you.
+In this blog post, we will dig a little deeper into the wealth of features available to help you with this.

 Stepping Out – your Customer Acquisition Plans

-Once you have started finding potential customers, you need a fool-proof means of assessing if you are a good match for each other.
+Once you have identified potential customers, you need a foolproof means of assessing if you are a good match for each other.
 That is where your sales pipeline comes in.
 Having a good pipeline tool gives you so much information at a glance.
-When an Opportunity was started, and when you expect it to close are good starting points.
-Obviously, the value is paramount, as is the sales stage so you can see which deals you might want to focus on if you’re getting to the end of the month and your target is looking a little thin!
-From a managerial perspective, it is important to have an overview of the workload of their sales team.
+When an Opportunity was opened, and when you expect it to close are good starting points.
+Obviously, the value is paramount, as is the sales stage.
+You need to see which deals you might want to focus on if you’re nearing the end of the month and your target is looking some way off!
+From a managerial perspective, having an overview of your sales team’s workload is important.
 All these factors mean your sales pipeline is up to date and should prevent those good deals from falling between the cracks.
-With the pipeline in place, your customer acquisition strategy is in a good place.
+With the pipeline in place, your customer acquisition strategy is off to a good start.

-A logical step from working your pipeline is to figure out when you are likely to see that revenue come in.
-Maybe you work on long-term projects which a deposit followed by phased payments.
+A logical step from working your pipeline is to determine when you will likely see that revenue come in.
+Maybe you work on long-term projects that require a deposit followed by phased payments.
 Or you may run a subscription service where revenue will come in at regular intervals.
 Your financial planning will be greatly enhanced by knowing when your business is likely to receive income.
 As you would expect, CRM systems such as OpenCRM offer you the ability to track and report on those projected figures.

-When it comes to the buying process, customers are more empowered than ever before.
+When it comes to buying, customers are more empowered than ever before.
 Instead of relying on your word that your product is the best there is, they can find a wealth of information about you online.
-Reviews and social media comments are a couple of examples.
+Reviews and social media comments are a couple of good examples.
 One way you can tap into this is by encouraging referrals.
-This entails finding people among your business contacts who are likely to help out.
+This entails finding people among your business contacts who will likely help.
 The comments made by those contacts about your products or services will be of huge value.
-As well as making direct referrals, you can encourage your clients to leave reviews on sites such as G2 or Capterra.
+As well as making direct referrals, you can encourage your clients to leave reviews on sites such as Capterra.
 Peer-based customer acquisition is a great way of helping business growth.

-The two ways in which data can be updated in your CRM system are either manual or automatically.
-There are so many interactions which need that human touch, but you can also do some clever things with automation.
+The two ways in which data can be updated in your CRM system are either manual or automatic.
+So many interactions need that human touch, but you can also do some clever things with automation.
 One great function permits you to automatically aggregate scores against a Lead record.
 That score can depend on certain criteria being met.
-For example, someone is a decision-maker for a company in a sector very interesting to you – that gives them an initial score and they become a priority in your customer acquisition strategy.
+For example, if someone is a decision-maker for a company in a sector very interesting to you, that gives them an initial score, and they become a priority in your customer acquisition strategy.
 That can be aggregated with each subsequent interaction.

 Make Yourself Available

-No doubt you have a website, social media accounts, a phone number and an email.
-The key is to make sure you have the tools to record a person’s details when they contact you.
-Here are a couple of tips that might help you with that data capture.
+You undoubtedly have a website, social media accounts, a phone number and an email.
+The key is ensuring you have the tools to record a person’s details when they contact you.
+Here are some tips that might help you with that data capture.
 A really simple option is to put a Contact Us form on your website.

 Jotform is a great form-building tool and the integration with OpenCRM means it couldn’t be easier to get that data into your CRM system.
 Once the info is there, you could use some automation to send some targeted emails.
 There are many options to help you make the most of this data.
 A second option involves some email integration.
 As well as copying your in and outbound emails into your CRM, did you know your system can also be configured to automatically create new Contact records that are sent to specific email addresses?